C'mon Inner Peace… I Don't Have All Damn Day

 While I understand that many travelers want to end up hours from civilization immersed in “Pura-Vida” nature, I find Jaco to be the prefect combination of both if you simply venture away from the downtown area.

 Jaco is the closest beach from the San Jose airport, being only one hour away via this new highway which cuts right through the mountains making it a direct path straight to Jaco.
 This makes it the perfect beach for short-term or weekend travelers.
 I have flown from Florida to Jaco many, many times for a quick weekend sanity trip.

 I call it “Calle Feo,”or ugly road, but it does accomplish it’s mission and get you to the beach quickly.

 You can’t do that with other places such as Monetzuma, Puerto Viejo, Pavones, or Dominical because they are literally hours, sometimes days, from San Jose depending on road conditions.

 Although, personally, I prefer the old road; a two and half hour heart-stopping drive over the mountains, into the clouds, through beautiful villages, waterfalls and jungle.

-The views from the old road are incredible.
-Stop for coffee in the village of Atenas which is on top of the mountain looking down the valley at the Pacific Ocean.
+The views from the “old road” are incredible, and well worth the extra hour.
+You can stop for coffee in the village of Atenas, which is on top of the mountain looking down the valley at the Pacific Ocean.

-The occasional near death experience always seems worth it while sipping some Britt cafe with a majestic view, so take a leap of faith and take the extra hour, you will not regret it… I hope.
+The occasional near death experience is totally worth it while sipping some Britt cafe with a majestic view, so take a leap of faith, you will not regret it… I hope.

 Either path you choose navigates its way past the Tarcoles bridge.
 Most airport drivers will happily stop off for a few minutes if you ask them, as opposed to wasting a whole day tour and about $60 bucks of your cash.